 The CDT offers a comprehensive 4-year training programme.

 The CDT programme follows 1+3 format.
-In Year 1 you will study towards a Master by Research, undertaking a number of taught courses and research projects.
+In Year 1 you will study towards a Master by Research, undertaking a number of taught courses and taster research projects to broaden and refine your skills and explore different research areas.
 In Year 2-4 you will propose and pursue an interdisciplinary PhD project under the joint supervision of an AI expert and an application domain expert.

 MSc by Research (Year 1)